ReneHeim/renehjheim/content/authors/admin/_index.md

 <b>Functional Plant Traits</b>
 <br>
 <br>
 The third concept of my research is the plant functional paradigm.
-Wright et al. [2004](https://www.nature.com/articles/nature02403) showed that plant investments in leaf traits represent long-term adaptations to their biotic and abiotic living conditions.
-[Relating leaf traits to plant - and therefore - ecosystem functionality](https://doi.org/10.1093/acprof:oso/9780198757368.001.0001), can help us to better understand plant strategies and how plants adapt to their environment.
+Wright et al. <a href="https://www.nature.com/articles/nature02403">2004</a>
+showed that plant investments in leaf traits represent long-term adaptations to their biotic and abiotic living conditions. <a href="https://doi.org/10.1093/acprof:oso/9780198757368.001.0001">Relating leaf traits to plant - and therefore - ecosystem functionality</a>, can help us to better understand plant strategies and how plants adapt to their environment.
 If we understand the various functions and strategies of plants, we can cultivate and protect them at the same time.
 <br>
 <br>
 For more details, please browse this page or download my